brhwang0/JavaDB/README.md

 # JavaDB
 Barebones MySQL datbase setup for Software Engineering course.
+Connects using JDBC API, and allows user to view tables.